 At Bertram Law Group, PLLC, we take all of these and other costs into consideration for all of our families.
-Our goal is to secure full and fair compensation for the harms your child suffered and will suffer, as well as the costs we can project into the future to give your child the best and safest life possible and reduce financial strain for your family.
+A birth injury lawyer’s goal is to secure full and fair compensation for the harms your child suffered and will suffer, as well as the costs we can project into the future to give your child the best and safest life possible and reduce financial strain for your family.
 We want you to focus on being parents and focus on your family.

 Health Care Providers Who Could Be Liable for a Birth Injury